bet4a/d3wiki/Selections.md

 The result of the `data` operator is the *update* selection; this represents the selected DOM elements that were successfully bound to the specified data elements.
 The *update* selection also contains a reference to the [enter](Selections#wiki-enter) and [exit](Selections#wiki-exit) selections, for adding and removing nodes in correspondence with data.
 For example, if the default by-index key is used, and the existing selection contains fewer elements than the specified data, then the *enter* selection will contain placeholders for the new data.
 On the other hand, if the existing contains more elements than the data, then the *exit* selection will contain the extra elements.
 And, if the existing selection exactly matches the data, then both the enter and exit selections will be empty, with all nodes in the update selection.
 For more details, see the short tutorial [Thinking With Joins](http://bost.ocks.org/mike/join/).

 If a key function is specified, the `data` operator also affects the index of nodes; this index is passed as the second argument `i` to any operator function values.
 However, note that existing DOM elements are not automatically reordered; use the [sort](Selections#wiki-sort) operator as needed.

+If *values* is not specified, then this method returns the array of data for the first group in the selection.
+The length of the returned array will match the length of the first group, and the index of each datum in the returned array will match the corresponding index in the selection.
+If some of the elements in the selection are null, or if they have no associated data, then the corresponding element in the array will be undefined.

 <a name="enter" href="Selections#wiki-enter">#</a> selection.<b>enter()</b>